louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 The 2 drawbacks are:

-- you need to deploy the DataDog agent yourself (with docker or on Kuberetes or on whatever environment fits your stack) and this can get a bit involved
+- you need to deploy the Datadog agent yourself (with docker or on Kuberetes or on whatever environment fits your stack) and this can get a bit involved
-- DataDog being a commercial product, this solution will not be free.
+- Datadog being a commercial product, this solution will not be free.
-  You will have to pay extra attention to the pricing of DataDog (especially if you deploy the DataDog agent to Kubernetes 😈).
+  You will have to pay extra attention to the pricing of Datadog (especially if you deploy the Datadog agent to Kubernetes 😈).

 ## Conclusion